 – How would you evaluate the first season for XITE Racing in World RX with the MINI?

-We decided around November of 2017 we were going to build this new MINI and 4 months later we were sat on the grid in Barcelona, with 18 other supercars with drivers I looked up too from a young age having competed a year in british rallycross and doing favourable well.
+We decided around November of 2017 we were going to build this new MINI and 4 months later we were sat on the grid in Barcelona, with 18 other supercars with drivers I looked up to from a young age, having competed a year in British rallycross and doing favourable well.